 Sarah Cowie, Trustee

 Sarah has worked in the sector since 2004 in a range of institutions including charities, independent museums, local authority museums and national museums.
-She has worked across a great variety of audiences and currently specialises in schools, as Learning Officer (Schools) at National Museums Scotland.
-Interests include making museums accessible (particularly to those in poverty), developing digital learning, evaluating impact, and bringing organisations together.
+She has worked across a great variety of audiences and currently leads learning at the National Trust for Scotland.
+Interests include making museums and heritage sites accessible, developing digital learning, evaluating impact, and bringing organisations together.
 Sarah was a Scotland GEM convenor for four years, has contributed to the GEM Journal and Case Studies, and has led sessions at four previous GEM conferences.

 “As a Trustee, I would aim to support the vital work of GEM in bringing people together, across large geographical distances and at a time when learning is under threat from budget and staffing cuts.
 I also have an excellent knowledge of the heritage learning community in Scotland and both the unique and common issues we share with colleagues across the UK and believe it is important that devolved nations are represented at board level”